 ADDITIONAL READING: 14 Best Watch Dogs & Breeds That Are Good Guard Dogs

 If you’re wondering if you can have multiple dogs in your home, your Golden Retriever will tell you, “Sure thing!
 Bring them on!
 I like new friends!”
-Golden Retrieves are very passive and just want to have fun.
+Golden Retrievers are very passive and just want to have fun.
 They can get along with almost any other dog.
 Even some dogs that can tend to be aggressive should be fine with a Golden Retriever, as long as they are introduced properly and safely.

 Having multiple dogs in the house can ensure that they are always tired from playing with their friends.
 Just make sure there’s nothing on the floor that can be broken while they are playing.
-Golden Retrievers can also benefit from having a nice big fenced in back yard where they have lots of room to jump and bounce around.
+Golden Retrievers can also benefit from having a nice big fenced-in backyard where they have lots of room to jump and bounce around.

 Are you thinking of having other animals in your house besides dogs?
 Like maybe cats, rabbits, or even turtles?
 The Golden Retriever doesn’t care what their new friends are, as long as they’re friends.
 Make sure to give proper introductions to the smaller animals.
 Your Golden needs to know that this is a friend and no, this is not food.

 There have also been many Golden Retrieves who have had their 15 minutes of fame on the big screen.
 The biggest well-known series of movies that you will find that is full of Golden Retrieves is the Air Bud series.
-They have played basketball, soccer, traveled all over the world and even found Santa Claus.
+They have played basketball, soccer, traveled all over the world, and even found Santa Claus.
 These dogs have had such a great reception that they keep making new movies with the breed.

 Golden Retriever History